 Being constantly hungry can be caused by lack of protein, fiber and fat in your diet.
 Not getting enough sleep or being stressed can also affect your appetite.
-Registered dietitian Julia Zumpano, RD, talks about why you may constantly feel hungry and how certain foods can help you feel full for longer.
+Registered dietitian Julia Zumpano, RD, LD, talks about why you may constantly feel hungry and how certain foods can help you feel full for longer.

 Why you’re feeling hungry all the time

 Hunger typically sets in after two hours from the last time you’ve eaten a meal.

 “You’re actually feeling physical signs of hunger, so your stomach is growling, your energy is dropping,” says Zumpano.
 “You might also feel a little low on energy, maybe jittery.”